 10 The external academic advisors can only cast a vote if present at the meeting.
 The majority is determined in accordance with the number of external academic advisors who have the right to attend and vote.

-Academic Committee by a majority vote ratifies the decision of the Board of Directors, and (iii) the shareholders by special resolution ratify the decision of the Board of Directors
+Directors decide by a majority vote to amend any of the specified Regulations, and (ii) the shareholders by special resolution ratify the decision of the Board of Directors